pyta-uoft/website/index.md

 ### No method argument (E0211) {#E0211}

-Each method in a class needs to have at least one argument (which is usually `self`).
-Python uses this to call methods, and the first argument is populated with the object that is calling the method.
-This is what allows us to access the calling object.
+Each method in a class needs to have at least one argument, which by convention we call `self`.
+When we create an instance of a class and call an instance method, Python automatically passes the class instance as the first argument to the method.
+If a method does not expect any arguments, this will result in an error.

-For example, the following two are equivalent:

 ~~~~ {include="E0211_no_method_argument"}
 ~~~~

-Therefore, if we do not provide any arguments, then Python does not know how to pass the object to the method, and it will error out.
-To fix this, put `self` in the parenthesis for the method call.
+Corrected version:

 ```python
 class MyClass: